Crypt Lake is a challenging Triple Crown classic hike in Waterton Lakes National Park, Alberta, Canada.

-A shallow, emerald, alpine pond fed by Crypt Falls, so stunningly beautiful it takes the breath away, appears beneath.
+A shallow, emerald, alpine pond fed by Crypt Falls appears beneath and is so stunningly beautiful it takes the breath away.

-Next, the adventure component of the hike begins with a creek crossing.
+Next, the adventure component of the hike begins with an easy, shallow creek crossing.

 Very soon a short forested section wraps around towards another rocky section.
 A narrow rock ledge, tapered nicely away from the free fall to the right, leads to a metal ladder, firmly bolted to the rock wall, which will provide entry into the 20 meter (65 foot) long tunnel through the rock.

 The light can be seen at the end of the tunnel.
 Navigating the tunnel requires a variety of movements to squeeze the body plus backpack through the narrow, irregularly shaped but relatively straight channel.
 Sometimes easy; sometimes a minor squeeze.